Technical8 min read

 Is polyacrylamide toxic?

 PAM polymer itself is non-toxic — it is a large synthetic molecule that does not dissolve in blood or cross cell membranes.
 The concern is residual acrylamide monomer, which is a neurotoxin.
 Our PAM contains ≤0.05% residual monomer (500 ppm).
-For drinking water applications at 1 ppm PAM dosage, the effective acrylamide concentration is 0.0005 ppm — 1,000× below WHO drinking water guidelines (0.5 ppm).
-NSF/ANSI 60 certification confirms this safety level.
+For regulated water applications at 1 ppm PAM dosage, the effective acrylamide concentration is 0.0005 ppm — 1,000× below WHO regulated water guidelines (0.5 ppm). regulated-use document review confirms this safety level.

 Can I replace PAM with a natural flocculant?